PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/AutoHost-MultiGame.md

 The idea here is to roll forward from the save frame to the shiny frame.
 Once on the shiny frame (with the desired softlock), you enter and exit the camp to setup a backup save on the shiny frame.
 That way, you can load the backup save on the shiny frame while leaving the real save safely 3 or more frames before
 .
-This option only makes sense when `SKIPS = 0`.
+This option only makes sense when **(Skips = 0)**.

 ### Catchability:

 Some dens have uncatchable Pokémon (i.e. Mewtwo or Zeraora).
-If the den has any such uncatchable Pokémon, you must this to false.
+If the den has any such uncatchable Pokémon, you must set this to false.
 If the den has uncatchable Pokémon, but it is hard-locked in a way that prevents any of them from showing up while rolling or hosting, then it is safe to leave this as true.

 ### Frame Skips: